10 Things to Do in Kawagoe, Tokyo’s Little Edo Town

 Yamazaki House

-Yamazaki House was once the regal residence of a highly successful confectionery owner, designed by one of Japan's first modern architects, Katsuya Yasuoka.
-The villa was built in 1925 in a blend of European and Japanese architectural styles.
-Outside, the Japanese tea room overlooks the gardens, which were designated a national monument in 2011.
+Yamazaki House was once the elegant residence of a prosperous confectionery owner and showcases the vision of one of Japan's pioneering modern architects, Katsuya Yasuoka.
+Built in 1925, this villa beautifully combines European and Japanese architectural styles.
+Step outside to the serene Japanese tea room, where you can enjoy views of the meticulously maintained gardens, which were designated a national monument in 2011.
+It’s a lovely spot that perfectly captures the essence of traditional Japanese beauty.

 Kawagoe Hikawa Shrine